c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 # bno08x-i2c-spi-micropython
 ## Micropython I2C SPI library BNO08X sensors for 9-axis fusion

-- 100% inspired by the original Adafruit CircuitPython I2C library for BNO08X
-- Copyright (c) 2020 Bryan Siepert for Adafruit Industries
-- This code also inspired by feature and fixes written by dobodu

-## Library tested

 bno08x MicroPython driver for I2C, SPI, UART on MicroPython.
 This is for the BNO086, BNO085, and BNO080.
 The BNO08x sensors have a variety of sensors that can provide data/results.
 Each of these are accessed individually and called reports.